cp2k/dbcsr/CONTRIBUTING.md

 There is a single [API](./src/dbcsr_api.F) file for DBCSR, which is provided for external usage only. **Do not use the API for any internal DBCSR development!** Packages build on top of DBCSR, for example [DBCSR Tensors](./src/tensors), **must only use** the DBCSR API.
 Note that any change in the APIs will require a major release of the library.

-We support Make and CMake for compilation, please keep the build system updated when adding/removing files.
+We support CMake for compilation, please keep the build system updated when adding/removing files.
 When adding new functions, it is extremely important to provide simple test programs, aka "unit tests", to check whether these functions are performing as they should.
 The directory [test](./tests) serves as infrastructure for that.
 If you do not feel comfortable integrating these tests with the build system, please notify the other developers.

 Having examples (under the directory [examples](./examples)) is also appreciated.
 They must be independent of the DBCSR compilation and only use the DBCSR APIs.